Krapaince/my_radar/readme.md

 2D visualization panel showing a simulation of air traffic.

 ### Rules
-- Aircraft fly from a point A to a point B at a given speed
+- Aircraft flies from a point A to a point B at a given speed
 - If an aircraft collides with another one, the two aircrafts disappear
 - Control towers don’t move and have control areas
 - Control areas allow aircrafts to collide with each other without being destroyed